BlockchainCommons/developer-web-site/_pages/meeting-2025-08-frost-cli-summary.md

 * **What is right place to do tweak?**

 The demo raised some interested architectural questions, unresolved, about who/when tweaking is done.
+Some hardware wallets might not be robust enough to do the tweak, and different assets (e.g., Bitcoin vs Lightning) might have different understandings about how permanent/ephemeral the tweak is.

 One answer is to have the coordinator do it, which is essentially what our demo does, but there's enough complexity that more discussion is needed.